allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 ## Summary

-If you don’t need high performance, stick to the standard libs.
+If you do not need high performance, stick to the standard libs.
 They are guaranteed to be maintained, and have backward compatibility, therefore upgrading Go version should be smooth.

 Our cache service written in Go finally met our requirements.
 However, we needed to write our own version of in-memory cache which is concurrent,